regraded/learning-intro-to-git/README.md

-# Working Directory
-- All our unsaved code / fies and dirs.

-# Staging Area:-
-- Files and dirs what we choose to add to staging area.
-- Move files into this area, to prep before comitting them to a repository.

-# Repository:
-- Where all our snapshots are stored (files we have comitted into the repo)
--

-# Commands:
-git init <repo-name> //     create new repo git status //               shows status of files in the working dir.
-Red files = not in the repo / not tracked git add <file> //           adds files to staging area.

-Step 1.
-Create repo. git init
-Step 2.
-Stage files. git add
-Step 3.
-Commit staging area into repo. git commit

-How to commit:

-git commit -m "Message"

-Present tense word, followed by short description.
-Eg. Add README.md

-Show the history: git log

-# Adding multiple files of a certain type.
-1. Use wildcard, git add *.html

-# Add all files including hidden files
-git add -A
--A = All files

-# Remove files from staging area
-git reset HEAD <file>

-# Branches
-Add a branch to create a new stream where you can create new code or test new features without comitting into your main codebase / master branch.
-If you decide you are happy with your branch, you can merge it back with your existing master branch.

-- List Branches
-    - git branch
-    - * shows current branch

-- Checkout a new branch
-    - git checkout -b <new branch name>

-- changing between branches
-    - git checkout <branch-name>

-- Merging a branch
-    - git merge <branch to merge into CURRENT branch>
-    - eg. you are in feature1, you want to merge master branch into feature1 branch s4YWw0EnQhUBX you git merge master.
-    - if you wanted to merge feature 1 into master, you need to be in master branch, and then git merge feature1
-    - so you are always merging from the destination branch

-- Removing a branch
-    - Typically you keep branches around.
-No need to remove unless absolutely necessary.
-    - If you need to remove a branch, you do git branch -d (d for destroy) <branch-name>
--

-# Pushing to git
-1. git remote add origin <URL>
-2. verify with git remote -v
-3. got push -u origin master
+#Intro to working with Git

+##Git Basics

+There are three basic stages/principals of git.
+1. **Working Directory**: This is where all our unsaved fies and dirs live
+2. **Staging Area**: Where files/dirs go, when we are getting ready to commit them to the repo.
+3. **Repository**: Where all our snapshots are stored (files we have comitted into the repo)

+**Basic starting commands**
+`git init <repo-name>`     create new repo.
+`git status`               shows status of files in working vs staging area.
+Red files = not in staging.
+Green = in staging.
+`git add <file>`           adds files to staging area.

+##Creating a repo
+1. Create a new project folder `mkdir <folder>`
+2. Change into directory with `cd <folder>`
+3. Create a new repo with `git init`

+##Staging files
+- **Add** files from working `git add <file>`
+- **Remove** files from staging with `git reset HEAD <file>`

+### Adding multiple files at onces
+- You can use wildcards to add certain file types eg `git add *.html`
+- You can add all files using `git add -A`

+##Comitting files
+Commit staged files to the repo by using `git commit -m "Message"`.
+You can remove the -m flag, which will then open a editor, where you can enter a more detailed message.
+However, if you message is simple, then using the `-m` flag allows you to add a short message.

+The general rule for phrasing a commit message is `<Present tense word> <Short description> For example
+> Add README.md
+> Update README.md
+> Fix markdown in README.md
+> Add all HTML files

+## View commit history
+You can show the repo commit log by entering `git log`.

+## Branches
+Branches are like copies.
+Dupicating the source branch (usually master), so that you can work on a copy of the source, changing files, comitting etc, without having to commit directly into you priary (master) branch.
+This is perfect for creating new features or testing new code.
+Once you are happy with your new feature, you can choose to merge the branch back into the master (or visa versa)

+### List Branches
+List all repo braches with `git branch`.
+`*` indicates the the current branch

+### Create (Checkout) a new branch
+To create a new branch, we checkout an entire branch using `git checkout -b <new branch name>`

+### Changing between branches
+Change between branches using `git checkout <branch-name>`

+### Merging a branch
+So, you're ready to merge your new feature back into the master branch.
+When you merge two branches together, you are merging from the destination branch.
+As in, if you want to merge your new features branch back with your master branch, you need to be in the master branch, and merge "IN" the feature branch.

+1. Switch to the master branch with `git checkout master`
+2. `git merge <branch to merge into current branch>`

+### Removing a branch
+Typically best practice is to keep branches around.
+They dont take up much space so there is no need to remove unless absolutely necessary.

+If you need to remove a branch, you do `git branch -d <branc-name>` (-d for destroy)

+## Pushing to github
+To push to github, you need to set your local repo to have an origin repo:
+1. `git remote add origin <URL>`
+2. verify with `git remote -v`
+3. `git push --set-upstream origin master`

+## Creating SSH pair so you arent prompted for username/password
+Best is to follow this article: https://help.github.com/articles/connecting-to-github-with-ssh/

+1. Generate new SSH key and add to the ssh-agent
+    1. `ssh-keygen -t rsa -b 4096 -C "SSH Key label"`
+    2. Save in default location
+    3. Add passphrase
+    4. Start the ssh-agent `eval "$(ssh-agent -s)"`
+    5. Add your new ssh key to the agent `ssh-add ~/.ssh/id_rsa`
+    6. Copy the public key (view the key using `cat ~/.ssh/id_rsa.pub`)
+    7. Add it to the github keys page
+    8. Test conneciton with `ssh -T git@github.com`